4 things you need to know about the Korean counters and number systems

 Like pure Korean numbers, Sino-Korean numbers are also formed by combining the word for ten with the word for the digit, so 11 would be “ten-one“, i.e. 십일, shipil, and so on.

-As for the formation of the other tens, however, with Sino-Korean numbers it is much easier than with pure-Korean ones.
+As for the formation of the other tens, however, with Sino-Korean numbers, it is much easier than with pure-Korean ones.
 Twenty will be “two tens” (이십, iship), 30 “three tens” (삼십, samship), and so on, until you get to 100, which, unlike the others, is called , baek.
 A thousand is called , cheon.

 This number system is used for telephone numbers and in mathematics.

-Korean counters
+4. Types of Korean counters

 Let’s see now which are the main Korean counters and how they work.
 A first distinction must certainly be made between people, animals and things.

-For people we use , myeong, or , bun.
+For people, we use , myeong, or , bun.
 The difference between the two terms lies in the language register: is a flat form, whereas is an honorific.
 E.g. Two students: 학생 , haksaeng du myeong (or bun if you’re using more formal language).

 For animals, use the counter 마리, mari.
 E.g. Two cats: 고양이 마리, goyangi du mari.